CloudWithChris/cloudwithchris.com/content/blog/static-webapps-general-availability.md

 When there is a new Pull Request against the main branch, a staging environment will be automatically created for you.
 Do bear in mind the limits on these staging environments based upon the tiers of the Azure Static Web App that you've chosen.
 That's a limitation that I do not have with my 'manual' approach with Azure Storage and manually created GitHub actions.
 But to be honest, I typically have fewer than 3 preview environments (or 3 new pieces of content ready to go) at a time, so Azure Static Web Apps would fulfil the requirements.

-What about a requirement where you need a whole website protected by an authentication provider?
+What about a requirement where you need a whole site protected by an authentication provider?
 Azure Static Web Apps has you covered here too.
 At time of writing, Azure Active Directory, GitHub, Facebook, Google and Twitter are all supported providers.
 However, this is at the domain (or app instance) level, rather than a route within the application.
 That would mean to use any of the static web app, you would need to pass the authentication.
 This is still a benefit of Azure Static Web Apps compared with my manual Azure Storage and Azure GitHub Actions approach, as I'd have to implement authentication myself in the manual scenario.
 At least Azure Static Web Apps can give me a head start, unless I have granular route-based authentication/authorization requirements.
 Then, in either scenario you'd need to be looking at the wider identity implementation likely using the Microsoft Authentication Library or similar SDK dependent upon which authentication provider you're planning to use.

 ![Screenshot of the role management/authentication/identity functionality in Static Web Apps](/img/blog/static-webapps-general-availability/static-webapps-identity.png)